Adversarial Distortion Learning for Medical Image Denoising: Proposed Method

-The \textit{encoder} unit is comprised of three consecutive residual blocks with strides one and two (denoted by $S$ in Fig.~\ref{fig:framework}) that extracts the features from the observed data.
+Given a noise-free 3D (or 2D) visual data with $C$ channels represented as $\mathbf{x}\in\mathbb R^{H\times W\times D\times C}$ (or $\mathbf{x}\in\mathbb R^{H\times W\times C}$ for 2D).
+Let $\mathbf{y}\in\mathbb R^{H\times W\times D\times C}$ represent the observed visual data, which is generated by introducing white Gaussian noise (WGN) with a standard deviation, denoted $\sigma$, to the noise-free latent image $\mathbf{x}$. $\mathbf{x}$ serves as a reference throughout the training process, and the noise level ($\sigma$) remains unspecified.
+The objective is to reconstruct $\mathbf{y}$ from $\mathbf{x}$.
+The architecture employed for training the denoiser is illustrated in Figure~\ref{fig:framework}, which relies on the Efficient-UNet framework.
+Efficient-UNet is composed of several components, including an encoder, a bridge, a decoder, a content enhancer, and transformers.
+Likewise, the architecture of Efficient-UNet for the discriminator is depicted in Figure~\ref{fig:frameworkdisc}.
+The \textit{encoder} unit is comprised of three consecutive residual blocks with strides one and two (denoted by $S$ in Figure~\ref{fig:framework}) that extract the features from the observed data.
 The number of filters in the encoder layers is doubled after each downsampling operation (i.e., $S=2$).
-Several studies\cite{he2016deep,zhang2017beyond,sharif2020learning} have shown the effectiveness of residual blocks in deep learning.
-We use the residual blocks in our auto-encoder structure for effective denoiser prior modeling.
-To have large activation maps, we delayed the downsampling of the first layer, where its stride is 1.
-The extracted features by the encoder are then passed through a bridge with $f_{b}$ filters followed by the decoder unit that provides an estimation of the denoised input data $\mathbf{\hat x}$ in the feature domain.
+Several studies~\cite{he2016deep,zhang2017beyond,sharif2020learning} have shown the effectiveness of residual blocks in deep learning.
+We use the residual blocks in our auto-encoder structure for denoiser prior modeling.
+To have large activation maps, we delay the downsampling of the first layer, whose stride is 1.
+The extracted features by the encoder are then passed through a bridge with $f_{b}$ filters followed by the decoder unit that estimates the denoised input data $\mathbf{\hat x}$ in the feature domain.
 The features of each decoder layer are mapped into the image domain by the \textit{transformer} unit $T_{n}$ where $n$ is the index of the corresponding layer.
-The transformer unit is a set of $n$ residual blocks followed by a $1\times1\times1$ convolution and a sigmoid activation layers.
+The transformer unit is a set of $n$ residual blocks followed by a $1\times1\times1$ convolution and a sigmoid activation layer.
 The number of filters in the transformer layers is halved $n$ times\footnote{For example, the filter size of the residual block in $T_{1}$ is $\frac{f_{1}}{2}$.
 Similarly, we have $\{\frac{f_{3}}{2},\frac{f_{3}}{4},\frac{f_{3}}{8}\}$ for the residual blocks in $T_{3}$.} and the filter size of $1\times1\times1$ convolution layer is equal to $C$, which is the number of input channels.
-Throughout this paper, the kernel size and dilation of the convolutional layers are 3 and 1, respectively, unless otherwise noted.
+Throughout this study, the kernel size and dilation of the convolutional layers are 3 and 1, respectively, unless otherwise noted.